French Onion Soup

 - ¼ cup White wine dry

 - 1 teaspoon Dried thyme

 - Salt and black pepper to desired taste

 - 6 slices Bread baguette loaf that has been cut into ¾-inch slices

 - 6 ounces Swiss cheese shredded

-- Heat oil using the SAUTÉ function.
+- Heat oil in the cooker.
 Add sliced onions and stir to coat onions thoroughly with oil.
 Stir frequently when cooking, until onions are reduced, about 15 minutes.

 - Add the sugar and vinegar and continue sautéing, occasionally stirring, until the onions are caramelized, about 15-20 minutes.